kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 Service to which it is applied.
 The BackendTLSPolicy and the Service must reside in the same namespace in order to prevent the complications involved with sharing trust across namespace boundaries.

-One can reuse the same BackendTLSPolicy for all the different Routes that might point to a referenced Service.
+All Gateway API Routes that point to a referenced Service should respect a configured BackendTLSPolicy.

 ## Spec